Uherské Hradiště

 Uherské Hradiště (/cs/; Ungarisch Hradisch) is a town in the Zlín Region of the Czech Republic.
 It has about 25,000 inhabitants.
 The agglomeration with the two neighbouring towns of Staré Město and Kunovice has over 37,000 inhabitants.
+Uherské Hradiště is located on the left bank of the Morava River.

-The town is the centre of the cultural region of Moravian Slovakia.
+Uherské Hradiště is the centre of the cultural region of Moravian Slovakia.
+The town was founded in 1257.
+The history of the town and some of its most important monuments are connected with the Jesuits, who acted here between 1644 and 1773.
 The historic town centre is well preserved and is protected as an urban monument zone.

 Administrative division

 Uherské Hradiště consists of seven municipal parts (in brackets population according to the 2021 census):